pragsmike/PromptCritical/README.md

 ## 🚧 Current Milestone (v0.2): The Core Evolutionary Loop

 The immediate goal is to implement the full **`bootstrap → vary → evaluate → select`** vertical slice.
-This will prove the system can orchestrate an external evaluator and manage a population through a full evolutionary cycle.
+This proves the system can orchestrate an external evaluator and manage a population through a full evolutionary cycle.

 1.  **Bootstrap an Experiment** (`✅ Implemented`)
     Ingests seed prompts, creates named links, and populates `gen-0` with the initial object-prompts.